San Pedro Mountains mummy: Discovery and description

-Subsequent history and analysis
+Purchase and exhibition

 In 1936, Mayne stated in a sworn affidavit that the mummy was then the property of Homer F. Sherrill and was in the Field Museum in Chicago, which has no record of it.
 Sherrill, a Nebraskan, exhibited it as an early hominid.
 It was displayed for years in the window of a drug store in Meeteetse, Wyoming.
 It was purchased in the 1940s by Casper car dealer Ivan Goodman, who mounted it on a wooden base and enclosed it in a domed glass jar and advertised it as a 65-year-old "pygmy", "preserved as it actually lived".

 In 1950, shortly before his death, Goodman either lost it in New York or, according to a 1979 article in the Casper Star-Tribune, sold it to Leonard Wadler, who later moved to Florida and died there in the 1980s.

+Folklore and speculation

+Following its discovery during the 1930s, the mummy attracted widespread public attention because of its unusually small size and adult-like appearance.
+It was widely described in newspapers as an adult "pygmy" rather than the remains of a child.

+By the late 1930s and early 1940s, the mummy had become associated with Shoshone traditions describing the Nimerigar, a race of little people said to inhabit the mountains of present-day Wyoming.
+It was also linked to non-Indigenous folklore about "pygmy" Indians in the Rocky Mountains.
+These interpretations received widespread publicity, including a 1941 Milwaukee Journal article titled "Did a Race of Pygmies Once Live in America?" which presented the mummy alongside stories of the Nimerigar.

-Due to its small size and adult appearance, the mummy was related to Shoshone legends of little people called the Nimerigar, and to non-Native American folklore about "pygmy" Indians.
-In August 1941, the Milwaukee Journal wrote about it in an article headlined "Did a Race of Pygmies Once Live in America?"
-In 2005, John Adolfi of Granby, New York, offered $10,000 for the mummy, hoping to use it to cast doubt on the established account of human evolution.
+The mummy also became the subject of speculation about its origins.
+Newspapers, exhibitors and later writers variously described it as the remains of an adult "pygmy", an early hominid or an otherwise unknown type of human.
+Interest continued after the mummy disappeared in 1950.
+During the second half of the twentieth century, it appeared in books on unexplained phenomena and in television programmes, including a 1994 episode of Unsolved Mysteries.
+In 2005, John Adolfi of Granby, New York, offered a US$10,000 reward for the mummy, hoping it would provide evidence against the established account of human evolution.

-The Casper Tribune-Herald reported in 1950 that X-rays of the San Pedro mummy showed adult vertebrae and teeth.
-There were reports of solid food in the stomach and of broken bones, but examinations led by Harry L. Shapiro of the American Museum of Natural History in the late 1940s and by Paul Martin of the Field Museum in 1950 concluded that it was an anencephalic infant; the appearance of a miniature adult was the result of the deformed head.
-George W. Gill of the University of Wyoming saw the X-rays and agreed with this determination, but the films have also been lost.